OpenComputingLab/educational-jupyter-notebook-qa-automation/src/README.md

-# educaiton-jupyter-notebook-qa-automation
-Using automation to support quality assured Jupyter notebook publishing processes
+# Using automation to support quality assured Jupyter notebook publishing processes